 You can start with a 30-day free trial without sharing your credit card details.
 Once you have tried it for a month and decided to buy it, you can choose a plan which can be paid on a month-to-month basis or annually.
-Below are the pricing options – month-wise and year-wise:
+Below are the pricing options – month-wise and year-wise for the Teamwork Desk:

-The Teamwork also claims to have a 90-day money back policy which means if you don’t love the software, Teamwork will refund your payment.
+Teamwork also have a 30-day trial period.
 Of course – you can also downgrade, upgrade or cancel your plan anytime.
 This kind of flexibility just makes it easier for companies to try out Teamwork and check its project management features.